Kether180/security-app/README.md

 https://app.debricked.com/api/doc/open.

 In order to use it you need an account with Debricked, You can sign up for an account at https://app.debricked.com/en/register.
 The overall functionality is very similar to our CLI (https://github.com/debricked/debricked-cli).
-Feel free to take inspiration from it, the relevant source code is available under the /src directory.

 In addition to the scan functionality, a profile view should be created, where the user can customise the look and feel of the application.
 Feel free to be creative with what the user can